 SNOO Bassinet: SNOO might be the ultimate gift for new moms.
 Not only has our responsive baby bed added 1 to 2+ hours of sleep a night for thousands of families, it’s also like an extra set of hands, ready to help Mom by expertly soothing Baby.
-Plus, because our unique swaddle prevents risky rolling, it’s also like giving Mom peace of mind!
+Plus, because our unique swaddle clips into SNOO to keep babies on their backs during sleep, it’s also like giving Mom peace of mind!

 SNOObear: SNOObear harnesses the sleep-boosting white noise sounds of SNOO in the shape of a cuddly teddy bear.
 It’s great for babies that have transitioned out of SNOO, toddlers...or for tired parents.

 Shower Steamers: Few new moms have time to linger in the tub with a bath bomb and a book.
 It’s an unfortunate truth that once you become a parent, showers stop feeling like a utility and start feeling like the ultimate luxury.
 So lean in to that feeling and make Mom’s shower a place where she can truly unwind (even if she’s just rinsing off for five minutes).
 These shower steamers use organic essential oils so momma’s can get the spa experience right at home.

 Luxe Lounge Wear: Even if R&R is hard to come by, when she does get some time to chill, should do it in style—and as comfortably as possible!